Mr-Swapnil25/portfolio/README.md

 ## 🌄 Overview

 This project is a **cinematic, interactive portfolio** that showcases my journey in data science, AI tools, and intelligent agent systems.
 It blends technology, creativity, and functionality, offering visitors a unique, scroll-driven 3D experience.
-Inspired by modern 3D developer portfolios[3][6][7], this site is both a technical showcase and a personal narrative.
+Inspired by modern 3D developer portfolios, this site is both a technical showcase and a personal narrative.

 ---